harvgonzalez/harvgonzalez/README.md

  <img src="https://www.codewars.com/users/harvgonzalez/badges/large" alt='codewars'/>

 <p align="left">
- - I am specialised in Backend Development working with Spring Boot, Azure Devops, Apigee, and Kubernetes

 - 👨‍💻 Some of my projects:
   - [Crypto Exchange](https://github.com/harvgonzalez/cotizador-crypto): Built with React
    calling the API [Crypto Compare](https://min-api.cryptocompare.com) this app allows you to see in real time the exchange of €, £ or $ with four oft he most important cryptocurrencies.